phac-nml/snvphylnfc/README.md

 The columns are defined as follows:

-- sample: The unique sample identifier to associate with the reads (and optionally the assembly).
+- `sample`: The unique sample identifier to associate with the reads (and optionally the assembly).
-- fastq_1: A URI (ex: a file path or web address) to either single-end FASTQ-formatted reads or one pair of pair-end FASTQ-formatted reads.
+- `fastq_1`: A URI (ex: a file path or web address) to either single-end FASTQ-formatted reads or one pair of pair-end FASTQ-formatted reads.
-- fastq_2: (Optional) If `fastq_1` is paired-end, then this field is a URI to reads that are the other pair of reads associated with `fastq_1`.
+- `fastq_2`: (Optional) If `fastq_1` is paired-end, then this field is a URI to reads that are the other pair of reads associated with `fastq_1`.
-- assembly: (Optional) A URI to an assembly associated with the sample, so that it may be referenced on the command line by the sample identifier for use as the reference for the whole pipeline.
+- `assembly`: (Optional) A URI to an assembly associated with the sample, so that it may be referenced on the command line by the sample identifier for use as the reference for the whole pipeline.
 However, it may be easier to leave these fields blank and specify the reference using the `--refgenome` parameter.

 The structure of this file is defined in [assets/schema_input.json](assets/schema_input.json).
 Please see [assets/samplesheet.csv](assets/samplesheet.csv) to see an example of a samplesheet for this pipeline.